springfuse/springfuse.github.com/documentation/celerio/modification.md

 -----------------------------

 Celerio keeps track of all the file it generates in the file `.celerio/generated.xml`.
-Do not commit this file to your SCM as it is different for each developer.
+Do not commit this file to your Source Control System as it is different for each developer.

 Each time Celerio regenerates a file it checks first if the file has been modified since the last generation.
 `If yes`, Celerio takes no risk, it generates the file in the collision folder (details are provided further).
 `If no`,   Celerio replaces the file with the new generated content.

-Note that in case the generated file has the same content as the old one, Celerio does not regenerate it in order to preserve the file timestamp.
+Note that if the generated file has the same content as the old one, Celerio does not regenerate it in order to preserve the file's timestamp.

 > ** Important **
 >
 > If you delete the `.celerio/generated.xml file` Celerio has no way to determine if a file has been manually modified or not and you may loose
-> your modifications unless the file is committed to your SCM.
+> your modifications unless the file has been committed to your Source Control System.

 Java files
 ----------

-By default, Celerio generates the main Java file under the directory `src/main/generated-java`.
+By default, Celerio generates the main Java file under the directory `${maven-celerio-plugin.outputDir}/src/main/generated-java` or `${maven-celerio-plugin.outputDir}/src/main/java` depending on Celerio's outputDir [Please refer to Code Generation chapter](generation.html)

 In this section you will learn how to modify a generated Java file without loosing your modifications.
-The first approach consists in simply moving the file in a user reserved folder.
+The first approach consists simply in moving the file to ${baseDir}/src/main/java.

 The second approach involves inheritance of a base class.
 Both approaches have pros and cons.

 > **Important**
 >
 > In any case, you should avoid to modify directly the generated Java file
 > as you may loose your changes as soon as you regenerate the code.

-### Code modifications through reserved folders
+### Moving the file to ${baseDir}/src/main/java

-Before modifying the generated Java file, move it to the `src/main/java` folder.
-For example, if you want to edit the generated `BankAccount.java` file, move it from `src/main/generated-java/<package path>/BankAccount.java` to `src/main/java/<package path>/BankAccount.java`
+Before modifying the generated Java file, move it to the `${baseDir}/src/main/java` folder.
+For example, if you want to edit the generated `BankAccount.java` file, move it from

+__if outputDir equals baseDir__
+`src/main/generated-java/<package path>/BankAccount.java` to
+`src/main/java/<package path>/BankAccount.java`

+__if outputDir different from baseDir__
+`${maven-celerio-plugin.outputDir}/src/main/java/<package path>/BankAccount.java` to
+`${baseDir}/src/main/java/<package path>/BankAccount.java`

 > **Note**
 >
-> When you copy the file make sure you preserve the package directory
+> When copying the file you must use the same relative path.
-> structure.

-Since all files under the `src/main/java` are considered as user reserved files, Celerio will not interfere with them.
-Next time you run Celerio, Celerio will detect the presence of BankAccount.java under `src/main/java/<package path>` , leave it untouched, and will not generate it here.
+Since all the files under the `${baseDir}/src/main/java` are considered as user reserved files, Celerio will not interfere with them.
+Next time you run Celerio, Celerio will detect the presence of BankAccount.java under `${baseDir}/src/main/java/<package path>`, leave it untouched, and will not generate it here.

 The `main advantage` of this approach is that, you now can do whatever you want with the file, in particular you can modify any method's body etc.

 The `main drawback` may show up if your database schema changes.
-You may have to reflect those changes in the file that you now own as a regular file.
+You may have to reflect those changes manually in the file that you now own as a regular file.
 Hopefully, to help you in this task, Celerio generates the file in a dedicated collision folder under the `target` folder.
 Please refer to [Collisions and merging](#collisions-merging) section.